 AI Automation Needs a Workflow Map Before It Needs a Chatbot

-The best AI project usually does not start with a shiny assistant.
-It starts with one annoying workflow, a clear trigger, safe data boundaries, and a boringly obvious handoff.
+The absolute best AI projects usually don't start with building a shiny, conversational assistant.
+They start with picking one annoying, repetitive workflow, establishing a clear trigger, setting safe data boundaries, and designing a boringly obvious handoff.

 Operating Takeaway

-AI is strongest when it removes friction from a specific workflow instead of becoming another disconnected tool everyone has to babysit.
+AI is at its strongest when it surgically removes friction from a specific workflow, rather than just becoming another disconnected, hyped-up tool that everyone has to babysit.

 Written for